docs/svelte/01-introduction/01-overview.md

 ```

-Returns a `Promise` that resolves after transitions complete (if `outro: true`) or immediately.
+Returns a `Promise` that resolves after transitions complete (if `outro: true`) or immediately otherwise.

 ## `render`